Detect the Interactions that Matter in Matter: Geometric Attention for Many-Body Systems: Related Work

 \section{Related Work}

 \paragraph{Continuous attention} In a different context, the generalization of attention mechanisms to continuous domains has been proposed before~\cite{martins2020sparse} and used to select regions of interest in images~\cite{farinhas2021multimodal}.
 It differs to our approach in that a continuous attention representation over space is considered, rather than a pairwise attention matrix for which pairwise correlations are evaluated on the continuous domain.
-This conceptual shift makes this type of ansatz not invariant \wrt fundamental physical symmetries, like translational and rotational invariance, and therefore not applicable to our problem.
+This conceptual difference makes continuous attention sensitive to fundamental physical symmetries, like translations and rotations, and therefore not applicable to our problem.

 \paragraph{Continuous convolution filters} Attention mechanisms are conceptually related to convolutional layers~\cite{cordonnier2019relationship}, which have previously been generalized to support continuous input features.
-Continous convolutions address the problem that subtle changes in the atomic positions can not be captured with traditional discrete filters~\cite{schutt2018schnet}.
+Continuous convolutions address the problem that subtle changes in the atomic positions can not be captured with traditional discrete filters~\cite{schutt2018schnet}.
 The attention mechanism proposed here can be regarded as a reformulation of the continuous convolution filter as an overlap integral of atom-centered functions, inspired by the concept of atomic basis functions in quantum chemistry.
 In particular, we see \textsc{GeomAtt} as a more consistent way to treat pairwise relationships, as they appear in many-body problems.

 \paragraph{Message Passing Neural Networks} MPNNs carry over many of the benefits of convolutions to unstructured domains and have thus become one of the most promising approaches for the description of molecular properties.
 While earlier variants parametrize messages only in terms of inter-atomic distances \cite{schutt2018schnet, unke2019physnet}, more recent approaches also take angular information into account \cite{schutt2021equivariant, klicpera2020directional, unke2021spookynet}.
 However, despite the details that underlie the message construction, all current approaches use the same local partitioning of atomic environments.
 Consequently, global information can only be transferred by using multiple local MP layers, which corresponds to a mean-field coupling of atomic neighborhoods and thus an information bottleneck.